saurabhmittal16/disaster-messages-classification/README.md

 1. No offer in training data.
 2. Preprocessing -
-    a.
-Remove split, PII and original fields
+    - Remove split, PII and original fields
-    b.
-Select some topics in which help will be offered
+    - Select some topics in which help will be offered
+    - Selected columns are - food, shelter and water

 3. Column Description
     - id: Unique ID for each individual row